 • Water: Start with a quarter cup of water as outlined in the recipe, but add more water if you want a thinner sauce.
 The consistency you require will depend on how you plan to serve the green tahini.
 Thick green tahini works well as a dip, and runnier green tahini is a great salad dressing.

-• Lemon juice: Lemon juice adds acidity to balance that nutty bitterness of the tahini.
+• Lemon juice: Lemon juice adds acidity to balance the nutty bitterness of the tahini.

 • Green chillies (optional): To ensure your green tahini is actually green, don’t be tempted to use red chillies or chilli powder.
 I like to add jalapeños for a mild kick or green finger chillies when I’m craving something spicier.
 Or add a teaspoon of green shatta.